1. Home

 The screening process consists of several elements, most commonly:

-• Screening questions on the job application
+• Screening questions on the job application form

 • Resume screening to shortlist interview candidates

-• Interview screening including phone or video screening interviews and in-person interviews
+• Interview screening, including phone or video screening interviews and in-person interviews

 • Background screening and/or reference checks